 Who wouldn’t throw their hands in the air and shake a fist at the cosmos’ cruel game?
 Except that’s not the case is it?
 Go on try it yourself, poke the person next to you, take another sip of your coffee, do a little dance (but don’t overdo it, you might get out of control).
 It’s too easy to say we don’t have control when in many instances we do.

 We just don’t get to control everything, and just as well, we are fickle motes.
-Pity a universe that would dance to our tune, as you pity the world today.
-There’s a reason we don’t have control, it’s the same reason you don’t give children matches.
+Pity a universe that would dance to our tune, as you pity our world today.
+There’s a reason we don’t have total control, it’s the same reason you don’t give children matches.
 So I am thankful that I (and we) don’t have control of everything.

 To get back to the question at hand and skip the metaphysical ramblings.
 Do I have control of my life?
-I do, I decide when I sleep, what I eat and what I do with my time.
+I do.
+I decide when I sleep, what I eat and what I do with my time.
 There are many who don’t even have these luxuries, so I’m grateful for that.
-I’ve been lucky my starting hand was better than many, no silver spoon but everything that really mattered.
+I’ve been lucky, my starting hand was better than many, no silver spoon but everything that really mattered.

 I can control the little variables, although you’d question that if you saw me dance.
 I can’t control the big cosmic variables, so I treat them as constants. i.e. avoid sweating the small stuff and worrying about the stuff you can’t control.
 That leaves the pesky middle-ground, that’s what keeps us all up at night.

 To my mind, control and by extension freedom is about choice.
 Every day I make choices, those choices in some instances open and close various doors.
 If there’s a trick to life it’s figuring out strategies that ensure you open more doors than you close.
 I’d rather be standing in a room with a dozen doors than be staring at a single door I don’t want to walk through, or worst.